ShiceLiu/SATNet/README.md

 For example, we need to run the command 'cat myselect_suncg.zip.* > myselect_suncg.zip' to merge them.

+Besides, for semantic segmentation on the SUNCG-RGBD dataset, RGB-D images and their labels are stored in the baiduyun too.
+The URL is [https://pan.baidu.com/s/1vUt09GlkC1lPFRm8zXofZA](https://pan.baidu.com/s/1vUt09GlkC1lPFRm8zXofZA).
+You should unzip the 'SUNCGRGBD_images.zip' file and make a new directory named '/home/jason/lsc_datasets/' (This directory name is consistent with '~/SATNet_datasets/image_list_val.txt' and so on.).
+Then put all the files in the 'SUNCGRGBD_images' directory into this new directory.

 ### Pretrained Models

 The pretrained models are also stored in the baiduyun.
 The URL is [https://pan.baidu.com/s/1wk4-ShGW2PNUL3eliNa1Hg](https://pan.baidu.com/s/1wk4-ShGW2PNUL3eliNa1Hg).